cryptocode/zigfsm/README.md

 pub fn main() !void {
     // A state machine type is defined using state enums and, optionally, event enums.
     // An event takes the state machine from one state to another, but you can also switch to
     // other states without using events.
-The test file has many examples on this.
     //
-    // State and event enums can be explicit enum types, generated enums, or anonymous enums
+    // State and event enums can be explicit enum types, comptime generated enums, or
-    // like in this example.
+    // anonymous enums like in this example.
     //
     // If you don't want to use events, simply pass null to the second argument.
     // We also define what state is the initial one, in this case .off